kevinhayen/grandma3_fixture_to_presets/README.md

 Just checking how motivated you can make us, to post more of our plugins.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=DYYUK9H8NLV28)

-## Installation

-1. In the plugin pool, create a new plugin
-2. close the plugin editor if the editor opens
-3. label the plugin in the plugin pool as "fixture_to_presets", or another name as desired
-4. now edit this plugin, the plugin editor opens
-5. Click "Insert new ComponentLua"
-6. Click "Edit", which opens the LUA editor
-7. Copy the lua code from https://github.com/kevinhayen/fixture_to_presets/blob/main/fixture_to_presets.lua
-8. Paste your copied LUA code in this screen, and press "Save" on the top right
-9. execute "ReloadPlugins" in commandline
-10. now the plugin works by clicking the plugin

 ## How does it work?